rehierl/abstract-properties/06-0-abstract-properties/0-0-sections-recap.md

 (*) Each heading is classified as a sectioning node and is said to declare (aka. introduce) a new section.
 Because of that, a heading and its section can be said to be associated with each other.
-A strong one-to-one (1:1) relationship therefore exists between the sectioning nodes and the sections they declare.
+A strong one-to-one (1:1) relationship therefore exists between each sectioning node and the section it declares.

 (S1) No node above of a heading belongs to the section it declares.
 That is, if the document order is layed out vertically, in a top-to-bottom fashion.
 Put